Wentril/kubernetes_workshop/course.md

     seccompProfile (pod or container "nginx" must set securityContext.seccompProfile.type to "RuntimeDefault" or "Localhost")
     ```

-    You might se following problems:
+    You might have the following problems:
     - `allowPrivilegeEscalation != false`: The container must explicitly set `securityContext.allowPrivilegeEscalation` to `false`.
     - `unrestricted capabilities`: The container must drop all capabilities by setting `securityContext.capabilities.drop` to `["ALL"]`.
     - `runAsNonRoot != true`: The Pod or container must set `securityContext.runAsNonRoot` to `true`.